Astrid S. Tuminez: Career

 As senior research consultant to the U.S. Institute of Peace, she assisted in peace negotiations between the Moro Islamic Liberation Front and the Philippine government from 2003 to 2007 and is member and former adjunct fellow of the Council on Foreign Relations.

 In her role as Vice-Dean of Research and Assistant Dean of Executive Education in the Lee Kuan Yew School of Public Policy (National University of Singapore), she trained more than 2,000 private sector professionals in leadership and organizational change in addition to leading marketing, fundraising, and grants administration for the school.

 She was previously Microsoft's regional director for corporate, external and legal affairs for Southeast Asia, leading a team supporting 15 markets.
 Her role was to strengthen government relations, cultivate corporate citizenship, and enhance understanding of trending issues shaping regulation and policy, specifically drivers of inclusive growth in the 4th Industrial Revolution.

 In 2013, Tuminez was named a Top 100 Global Influencer by the Filipina Women's Network of the United States.
-Tuminez was a director of the Philippines' second largest bank, the Bank of the Philippine Islands, and boardmember of Singapore American School and ASKI Global, an NGO which trains and finances entrepreneurship among Asian women migrant laborers.
+Tuminez was a director of the Philippines' second largest bank, the Bank of the Philippine Islands, and board member of Singapore American School and ASKI Global, an NGO which trains and finances entrepreneurship among Asian women migrant laborers.
 She was ASKI's Chair of the Board until 2017.

-In 2018 she was appointed President of Utah Valley University, succeeding Matthew S. Holland, son of Jeffrey R. Holland, a member of the LDS Church's Quorum of the Twelve Apostles.
-At the time, Tuminez was resident in Singapore.
+In 2018, she was appointed president of Utah Valley University, succeeding Matthew S. Holland, son of Jeffrey R. Holland, a member of the LDS Church's Quorum of the Twelve Apostles.
+At the time, Tuminez lived in Singapore.

 Personal

 Tuminez is fluent in English, Russian, Hiligaynon (Ilonggo), French, Tagalog and Spanish.
-Tuminez is married and has three children.
-She is a member of the Church of Jesus Christ of Latter-day Saints and joined at age 11.
+She is a member of The Church of Jesus Christ of Latter-day Saints (LDS), having joined at age 11 with her family.

+Tuminez married Jeffrey Tolk in 1988.
+They met while both students at Harvard University.
+He was a lawyer and later worked in finance.
+They had three children together.
+Tolk died in February 2025.

 Tuminez enjoys running and has completed one marathon and four half-marathons.
 She had 11 years of martial arts training in a system called Tan's Dazzling Hands while living in New York City.
 She is a 'super fan' of the UVU wrestling team.